Where to Have an Author's Breakfast in Paris?

 The place.
 Run by Anna Trattles and Alice Quillet with her husband Anselme Blayney, this is the coolest and trendiest coffee-bakery in Paris—Le Fooding loves it, and they even supply Clamato, which says it all.
 Besides the fact that this trio turns everything they touch into something delicious (can we talk about the sandwiches?), Ten Belles stands out by blending the best of France and their U.S. roots across three amazing locations.

-On the table: scones, sausage rolls, cookies, cakes, cinnamon rolls, and sourdough bread (€3 - €4.50), all paired with a seriously good coffee.
-Whether you go for a strong espresso, filter coffee, or an outstanding latte, you can’t go wrong (€2.50 - €5).
+to start the day well ,: scones, sausage rolls, cookies, cakes, cinnamon rolls, and sourdough bread… (€3 to €4.50), all accompanied by a great coffee.
+Whether you choose a ristretto, drip coffee, or a top-notch latte, you can’t go wrong (€2.50 to €5).

 La bête noire: the most secret